Is A Leader Born or Made?

 - Successful leaders focus on the big picture, avoid distractions, and don’t get bogged down by small, tactical details.
 Practice these behaviors to promote effective management of your time and attention.

 - Set boundaries between your personal and professional lives.
 Remember that your organization will follow your lead—if they see you working long into the night, they will assume that they have to do the same.

 - Retain awareness of your strengths, weaknesses, and any potential sources of bias that may impact your thinking and decision-making.
 Conduct self-assessments and seek feedback from your team, and set improvement goals with measurable targets in areas where you have room to grow.

 - Accept that things can and will go wrong.
 This anticipation will help you respond in a thoughtful way that does not make a difficult situation even worse.

 This leadership quality builds on the principles of the situational leadership theory, which suggests that effective leaders adapt to whether an individual or group is ready, willing, and able to take specific action.
 Delegating, coaching, and mentoring are important tasks for situational leadership, Goode says.

 These behaviors will help you demonstrate leadership ability by developing others within an organization.

-- As a coach, show empathy as well as strength.
+- As a coach, demonstrate empathy as well as strength.
 Effective leaders know how to be assertive and kind at the same time.

 - Make genuine connections with those outside your organization.
 Actively seek out people who will make your team stronger, even if their expertise doesn’t perfectly match the needs you have at the moment.

-- Make training a priority within your organization—and balance it with a culture that allows team members to thrive.
+- Prioritize training within your organization—and balance it with a culture that allows team members to thrive.
 As Richard Branson famously said, “Train people well enough so they can leave, but treat them well enough so they don’t want to.”